MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/organize.md

 ---
-title: Understand how to organize Data Operations team members for enterprise scale analytics and AI in Azure
+title: Understand how to organize Data Operations team members for the data management and analytics scenario in Azure
-description: Learn how to organize Data Operations team members for enterprise scale analytics and AI in Azure.
+description: Learn how to organize Data Operations team members for the data management and analytics scenario in Azure.
 author: abdale
 ms.author: hamoodaleem
 ms.date: 08/06/2021